alttch/eva3/doc/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * The key should contain at least 14 characters, including numbers, lowercase,
   and uppercase letters.
-The default keys generated during :doc:`easy
+Default keys generated during :doc:`easy
   setup</install>` are random sha256 64-byte length hashes, which's more than
-  enough for the security unless they're transferred between controllers in the
+  enough for security unless they're transferred between controllers in an
   insecure network and sniffed.

 * As far as day-to-day tasks are concerned, it is recommended to use API key